kimata/ui_store_checker/README.md

 ## Abstract

-The Ubiquiti Store checks availability and notifies you by email when the status changes.
+This program checks the availability of items in the Ubiquiti Store and notifies you by email when the status changes.

 ## Configuration File